focusrtilz/clidetail.github.io/_manuals/chown.md

 ---
 layout: manual
-title:  "chown [owner] - BSD System Manager's Manual"
+title:  "chown [owner] || See how to avoid security issues when using chown"
 tags: chown
 ---